FiendOfAshes/FiendOfAshes/README.md

 👋 I'm a CS student doing my very best to learn all that I can

 Presently:
-- 📚 learning Java
+- 📚 studying linear algebra, single variable calculus and statistics
-- 🔨 working on a webdev project
+- 🔨 working on data analysis project
-- 🔍 exploring the world of cybersecurity

 <div id="badge">
   <a href="https://www.linkedin.com/in/aishatifsharif/">